sparq-ai/search-client-js/README.md

 ##### Search Fields

-- `searchFields` : Search would be applied on the fields defined here.
-For instance, Name, Price, etc.
+`searchFields(...)` `[array, optional]` :  Search would be applied on the fields defined here.
+For instance, Name, Price, etc. The default behaviour is to search on all fields.

 ```
 searchClient.searchFields(f1,f2,f3,...)